ntrllog/Web-Development/README.md

   res.sendFile(__dirname + '/index.html');
 });
 ```

 - `__dirname` is the current directory

-For HTML files with CSS:
+for HTML files with CSS:
 - `app.use(express.static("public"));`
 - create directory called `public`
 - put CSS file in `public`